Leica S Typ 007 vs Nikon D500

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the S Typ 007 and the D500 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the D500 followed on from the Nikon D300S.
+The D500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica S Typ 007 and the Nikon D500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.